 Dents in combination with scores, gouges, or cracks and dents which cross a weld seam are the most dangerous and the tighter or smaller the radius or curve of the dent, the more dangerous it is.
 Dents that run lengthwise on the cylindrical section of the tank are usually considered to be more dangerous than large dents in the head.
 But even large head dents are dangerous, if they appear in conjunction with a gouge, score, or crack.
+Small head dents not exceeding 12 inches in diameter, especially in tightly bent edges, should be considered marginal and may justify unloading in place, usually by transferring the commodity to another tank car or other container on site rather than attempting to move or rerail the tank car.

-Small head dents not exceeding 12 inches in diameter, Note: The heat affected zone (HAZ) is the area of a welded joint, adjacent to the weld material, where the base metal which was not melted but has had its microstructure and properties altered by heat of welding and subsequent re-cooling.
+Note: The heat affected zone (HAZ) is the area of a welded joint, adjacent to the weld material, where the base metal which was not melted but has had its microstructure and properties altered by heat of welding and subsequent re-cooling.
 This zone is less ductile than either the weld or the plate base material/parent metal due to the effect of the heat of welding.